Smolensk air disaster: Background

+The flight was taking many high-ranking Polish officials to ceremonies marking the 70th anniversary of the Katyn massacre, a mass murder of Polish intellectuals, politicians, and military officers by the Soviets during World War II.
+The site of the massacre is approximately 19 km west of Smolensk.

 Smolensk North Airport is a former military airbase, presently in mixed military-civilian use.
 At the time of the crash, the airport was not equipped with an ICAO-compliant instrument landing system (ILS), the standard system used in most developed countries.
-The airport used to have a Russian-made landing system installed, which was decommissioned after civilian operations started.
 The Polish Tu-154 was modified to use a Western-style ILS.
-A non-directional beacon (NDB) was installed at the airport, but such a device is essentially a navigational aid, and can be used only for non-precision approaches, where it can guide the pilot to align with the runway, but offers no vertical guidance on how to descend towards the runway.
+A non-directional beacon (NDB) was installed at the airport, but such a device can be used only for non-precision approaches, where it can guide the pilot to align with the runway, but offers no vertical guidance on how to descend towards the runway.
 The airport was equipped also with both a surveillance and landing radar.
 The lowest approved visibility conditions to land (approach minimums) were cloud base 100 m and visibility 1000 m.
 The ground visual navigation aids on 10 April 2010 were not effective.
 According to the Polish report, the radar was unstable and swung within ±10%.
-From the photographic documentation of the Polish committee, it appears that the origin of components of the Smolensk North lighting system was unknown.
-This was not the Luch-2MU system as the Russians stated.
 The report from the inspection flight performed on 15 April 2010 stated that the approach lamps, depending on their location and on the altitude of an inbound aircraft, can be obscured by surrounding trees and shrubs when an aircraft is at a distance of 400, 700, and 800 metres from Runway 26.
 The lamps of the first group (900 m) had their light filters shattered and, of three bulbs installed, only one was serviceable.